ValPaliy/valticus/content/en/posts/Plans For The Nearest Future Of This Blog.md

 ---
-Title: Plans For The Nearest Future Of This Blog
+title: Plans For The Nearest Future Of This Blog
-Description: This blog will hopefully become a valuable source of information soon, and not just for programmers!
+description: This blog will hopefully become a valuable source of information soon, and not just for programmers!
-Published: 2021-06-20
+published: 2021-06-20
-Author:
+author:
   - Val Paliy
-Keywords:
+keywords:
   - Programming
   - Coding
   - Books
   - Hardware
   - Software
   - Merchandise
-Tags:
+tags:
   - Programming
   - Coding
   - Books